ananthakumaran/paisa/docs/src/tutorial.md

     code: 120684
 ```

-**paisa** supports mutual fund commodity as of today.
+**paisa** can fetch the latest price of mutual fund commodity as of
+today.
+For other types of commodities, the purchase/sell price of the
+last transaction would be considered the latest price.
 The code is the
 scheme code of the fund.
 The *search* command can be used to find
 scheme code